ethereum/portal-network-specs/witness.md

 ## Goals Of This Document

 1. Describe the witness format fully.
-This helps to implement witnesses support in multiple clients, no matter which programming language is used;
+Helps to implement witnesses support in multiple clients, no matter which programming language is used;

 2. Highlighting changes in the witness format.
-This makes it clear how changes to the witness format affect generation and parsing rules.
+Makes it clear how changes to the witness format affect generation and parsing rules.

 3. Provide the single place to discuss the format and its future improvements.

+4. Formal analysis.
+Helps claim, prove and review correctness of the format, as well as, analyse the performance of generation and parsing using complexity theoretic metrics.

+5. Reference Tests.
+Helps to construct a minimal set of test witnesses, which can be encoded and decoded using the witness format.
+These test witness serve as reference tests for witness format generators and parsers that are included inside a client.

 ## Background